All London Boroughs

 Authoritative sources supporting the information in this article.

-2. Historic England (2016).
-Energy Efficiency and Historic Buildings: Secondary Glazing for Windows.
-Historic England Advice Note.Open source
+3. Historic England (2016).
+Energy Efficiency and Historic Buildings: Secondary Retrospective Glazing.
+Historic England Guidance Note.Open source